Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 - If placing it in one of those two areas just isn’t possible, amp up the humidity by placing the pot over a dish with pebbles and standing water.

 - Add even more humidity to your plant by misting the leaves with distilled water in the morning.
 Avoid getting water on the blooms though, if applicable.

 - Consider what level of light your plant requires and place the plant in an appropriate area.
 Most houseplants require bright indirect sunlight.
-So an area about 3 feet away from a north, east, or west-facing window should be just fine.
+So an area about three feet away from a north, east, or west-facing window should be just fine.

 - Avoid areas with major temperature fluctuations throughout the day, such as near air vents or windowsills, or near doorways to the outside.
 Blasts of cold or hot air may shock your pant.

 Houseplants die from improper watering practices more than anything else.
-Even if you are unsure of the type (or name) of plant you have, there are some basic watering tips everyone should abide by.
+Even if you are unsure of the type (or name) of plant you have, here are some basic watering tips everyone should abide by.

-- Water most plants from above, at the soil line, all around the plant until the soil is evenly moist-but not wet.
+- Water most plants from above, at the soil line, all around the plant until the soil is evenly moist but not wet.
 Avoid splashing leaves and especially blooms.
 If your plant has fuzzy leaves, water it from below by setting a pot in a saucer of water for about 30 minutes a day.

 - Learn your plant’s watering schedule.
 Plants typically need watering when the top 1/2–3/4 inches of soil are dry.

 - Water less frequently in the winter when plants are not actively growing.

 - Avoid waterlogging plants, which can kill them more quickly than underwatering.
 If your pot perpetually has standing water, remove the plant from the pot, remove excess soil, and wrap the root ball in newspaper or paper towels until excess moisture is drawn out.
 Repot the plant in fresh soil and keep it out of direct sunlight for a few weeks.